-Concrete Enhancement: How to Warm and Brighten Those Cold, Gray Floors
+Concrete Ehnhancement: How to Warm and Brighten Those Cold, Gray Floors

-Historically, the only design choice associated with a concrete floor in the home was how best to cover it up: deep cleaned carpet from carpet cleaning riverside, wood, tile or vinyl?
+Historically, the only design choice associated with a concrete floor in the home was how best to cover it up: carpet, wood, tile or vinyl?
 No longer.
 Bare concrete has become a popular flooring option as homeowners turn to new decorative concrete materials, techniques and processes to brighten and animate their unfinished basements and other inside spaces.

 “With any kind of interior decorative concrete style, you get this beautiful, warm, finished floor that is easy to clean and maintain, and is allergy-free,” says Tim Seay, owner of Decorative Concrete of Virginia in Lynchburg.
 “A lot of people haven’t known that it’s an option, but the more decorative concrete floors we put in, the more calls we get for it.
 Other people see it and they want it too.”